opentok/opentok-reconnection/README.md

 * Is the feature performing as you expected?

-Send your comments to *automatic-reconnection-beta@tokbox.com*.
+Please send your comments to *automatic-reconnection-beta@tokbox.com*.